ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 ## Pre-flight tests
 {: #hcxclient-planning-preflight-tests}

-Pre-flight tests involve performing an HCX migration with both the vMotion and bulk migration function in order to establish a baseline transfer rate.
+Pre-flight tests involve performing an HCX migration with both the vMotion and bulk migration function to establish a baseline transfer rate.

 ## Migration of non-production apps
 {: #hcxclient-planning-mig-non-prod-apps}

 Migration of VMs begins with the planned stages of less critical VMs.
-Development, test, and so on, use internet connectivity for migration and stretched L2 traffic.
+Development and Test teams use internet connectivity for migration and stretched L2 traffic.

 ## Cloud network design and implementation begins
 {: #hcxclient-planning-cloud-net-begins}